Kuala Lumpur Nightlife areas - Your Ultimate Guide for 2021

 Kuala Lumpur is a busy city, notorious for its heavy traffic during rush hour.
 The good news is that while you won’t find Tuk-tuks or motorcycles as you would in Thailand, Kuala Lumpur has a very diverse transport system to offer.

 Home to the largest train station in Southeast Asia - KL Sentral station, there are three railway systems that tie the city together.
 The KTM Komuter train and RapidKL LRT service over 100 stations, while the KL Monorail connects 11 more stations dotted around the city centre.
 The train system may seem complex at first but it’s a well-priced and efficient alternative to navigating through the city’s infamous traffic.

 The buses are also a very cheap option for getting around the city but they’re mostly crowded and make frequent stops in the heavy traffic.
 There is also the option of using a taxi, however, this should be used as a last resort because of the cost and the need to get through traffic-clogged streets.

 As always your accommodation choices have a lot to do with what you are looking for and what your preferences are.
-Kuala Lumpur is in no way short of choices when it comes to choosing your accommodation.
+Kuala Lumpur is not short of choices when it comes to choosing your accommodation.
 Whether you’re looking for budget options, , or family guest houses, you’re bound to find something that suits your needs.